Thomas Jeremiah: Background

 Revolutionary fervor gripped South Carolina's capital by the beginning of 1775.
-From 1765, the British Parliament had begun a series of taxes and punishments which met more and more resistance from the North American colonies.
+From 1765, the British Parliament had implemented a series of taxes and punitive legislation on the colonies which met with more and more resistance from the North American colonies.
 Royal governance in the Province of South Carolina was increasingly sinking into dysfunction as the Commons House of Assembly was repeatedly dissolved by royal governors.
 Extralegal committees and assemblies were formed to enforce resistance to British actions.
-In response to the British blockade of Boston Harbor and passage of the Intolerable Acts, the extralegal General Committee called a General Meeting for 6 July 1774.
+In response to the British shutting down Boston Harbor and passing the Intolerable Acts, the extralegal General Committee called a General Meeting for 6 July 1774.
 The General Meeting chose delegates to the First Continental Congress of most of Britain's colonies in North America.
 That Congress met in Philadelphia from 5 September to 26 October 1774, with two of South Carolina's delegates, Christopher Gadsden and Thomas Lynch, playing "especially conspicuous roles" with their belligerent attitudes toward the British.
 In South Carolina, the General Meeting selected a corporate-based Committee of 99 which became a de facto government for the colony.
 The de jure royal Commons House of Assembly supported and funded these activities.

 In late 1774, the General Meeting called elections for a new Provincial Congress.
 That Congress, most of whose members were also representatives in the royal Commons House of Assembly, first met on 11 January 1775.
 The Congress and the committees it created moved to consolidate control of the province.
 In April, a Secret Committee seized armaments from gunpowder magazines and the State House, and in May in response to battles at Lexington and Concord, the Congress voted to print £1 million (equivalent to $12.5 million) in currency, raise an armed defense force and establish a Council of Safety with Henry Laurens as its president.
 The new Council held nearly unlimited power in the province.

-In May and June 1775, Charlestonians feared the twin threats of invasion by British and instigation of slave insurrection.
-The Secret Committee had seized official mail in April 1775 and read of British plans to incite Cherokee attacks and slave rebellions.
+In May and June 1775, Charlestonians feared the twin threats of invasion by British and instigation of slave insurrections.
+The Secret Committee had seized official British mail in April 1775 which reportedly included plans to incite Cherokee attacks on colonists and slave rebellions.
 A committee of five appointed by the Provincial Congress and headed by Thomas Bee was tasked with investigating slave insurrection.

 On 14 June 1775, the committee submitted a report that implicated among others "Jerry the pilot".
-Jeremiah's skills as a pilot were a threat to any potential slave rebellion as he could pilot British ships over Charles Town Bar and into Charles Town Harbor.
+Jeremiah's skills as a pilot were a perceived as a threat by the committee as he could pilot British ships over Charles Town Bar and into Charles Town Harbor.
 The somewhat contradictory testimony of two slaves, Jemmy and Sambo, was used to implicate Jeremiah.
 In a letter to his son John, Henry Laurens wrote that the committee was disinclined to apply any punishment beyond having "one or two Negroes ... severely flogged & banished".
 Henry Laurens stepped in and pressured the committee to either release the accused if innocent or to apply the death penalty if not.